khatova/logistics-project/README.md

 ### Extras
 For some mergers, would be convenient to work only with the conflicted robots.
-For this purpose there is an Independence Detector.
+For this purpose there is an Independence Detector followig the work of Standley, “Finding Optimal Solutions to Cooperative Pathfinding Problems.”

 ```
 python independence_day.py -d <directory>
 ```